yadav-abhinav/Geocode-Visualization/README.md

 $ cd files
 ````

 ## But there is no need to execute each of these python scripts individually.
-Just execute the run.py in the root directory and get all the work done in a single click.
+Just execute the run.py in the root directory and get all the work done in a single go.

 #### How to run the run.py script